 A beautifully restored historic mansion on the banks of Bayou Teche

-The Albania Mansion is an 1837 home built on the banks of the Bayou Teche and along the historic Spanish Trail.
+The Albania Mansion was built between 1837 and 1842 along the banks of the Bayou Teche and facing the historic Old Spanish Trail.
 Stay in a beautifully restored historic mansion with 9 bedrooms and 9 ½ baths situated on 9 acres of parklike grounds filled with ancient live oaks draped in Spanish moss.

 Albania hosted John James Audubon while he created his “Birds of America” sketches.
 These same birds still make the Bayou Teche area their home today.
 Enjoy bird watching on the bayou or from your own perch in the gorgeous gazebo situated along the bayou’s edge.
 Rest and relax on one of the enormous porches which add almost 4,000 square feet to the size of the home.
 Stroll the grounds and visit the aviary of peafowl and ornamental pheasants.
 Discover the hidden gardens or the bamboo retreat.